ILoveStudy/richardresume.io/english.resume.md

 ### Algorithm and data structure

-Familiar with basic data structures and algorithms.
-For example:
+Have a solid data structure and algorithm foundation:

 - Algorithm complexity analysis
-- Linear list, linked list data structure
-- Queue and stack data structure
+- Linear data structure, logical data structure, such as: array, tree, graph structure, red-black tree, hash table, etc.
-- Basic sorting algorithm
+- Basic algorithm
-- Quick sort and merge sort
-- Binary search, hash table
-- Trees, basic concepts, binary trees (traversal)

 ### Understand the principle of thread pool